What is REM Sleep?

 When we close our eyes at night, our bodies don’t simply drift into stillness.
 Instead, sleep unfolds in stages, each with a purpose.
-Among them, REM sleep—short for rapid eye movement—is one of the most fascinating and essential.
+Among them, REM sleep — short for rapid eye movement — is one of the most fascinating and essential.
 But what is REM sleep, and why does it matter so much for your mind and body?

 The Rhythm of Sleep

 Sleep is cyclical, moving through light sleep, deep sleep, and REM.
-Each cycle lasts about 90 minutes, repeating several times throughout the night.
+Each cycle lasts about 90 minutes, repeating 4–6 times throughout the night.
 REM sleep usually arrives after the deeper stages, becoming longer and more frequent toward the early morning hours.

 During REM, the brain is surprisingly active.
 Your eyes flicker beneath closed lids, your breathing quickens, and vivid dreams often appear.
 Meanwhile, the body rests in near-paralysis, a protective mechanism that keeps us from acting out our dreams.